vanbess/PLUGIN-WooCommerce-Warehousing/README.md

-## Silverback Dev Studios Warehousing for WooCommerce
+## PLUGIN: Warehousing for WooCommerce

 Plugin which adds the ability to add and manage stock/shipping warehouses for internationally shipped products via custom post type 'warehouse'.